 + *

-+ * @param c The char
++ * @param c The char to be printed

 + * @throws java.io.IOException If an error occured while writing